Chafic123/Chafic123/README.md

 💫 **About Me** <br>
 👋 Hi, I’m **Chafic Achour** — a **Computer Science Graduate (May 2025)** with a clear career path focused on becoming a **Backend Engineer**. <br><br>

-💡 I’m a **hardworking learner**, always curious and eager to explore new technologies.
-For me, 🌍 technology is a world in constant evolution — from the latest software tools ⚙️ to emerging frameworks 🚀, I believe in staying up to date and growing with the field. <br><br>
+💡 **hardworking Person**, Hard working person, always in touch with the new technology, and eager to learn something new.
+For me, the world of technology is in constant evolution, and we should always staying up to date, from the latest software tools to emerging developments on the horizon. <br><br>

-🔥 What motivates me the most is **learning new things**: <br>
+🔥 What motivates the most is learning new things, from frameworks to understanding value-driven solutions and always ready to explore the depths of backend systems.
-- From frameworks 🛠️ <br>
-- To building **value-driven solutions** 💎 <br>
-- And diving deep into backend systems 🖥️ <br><br>

 ✨ I don’t just see myself as a **developer**, but as someone striving to contribute to **something novel** in tech. <br><br>